-We have compiled alphabetically the most important questions from the perspective of our compliance, legal and human resources departments.
-However, caution is advised when dealing with compliance issues, since it always depends on the specific circumstances in question.
-Legal advice is just as important when dealing with whistleblowers as ensuring confidentiality in the whistleblowing process.
-The FAQs do not replace an examination of the legal situation in individual cases and do not constitute legal advice.
+We have compiled alphabetically the most important questions from the point of view of the respective compliance/legal/human resources department.
+However, caution is required when dealing with compliance issues, as it always depends on the individual case.
+Legal advice is just as necessary when dealing with whistleblowers as ensuring confidentiality in the whistleblowing process.
+The FAQs are no substitute for an examination of the legal situation in the individual case and do not constitute legal advice.

 Our whistleblowing experts Dr Oliver Bertram, Isabel Bäumer, Mareike Gehrmann, Dr Martin Knaup, Dr Rebekka Krause and Jan-Patrick Vogel, LL.M. can be contacted through the following channels:

 The HinSchG does not establish an obligation for companies to accept anonymous reports.
 Nevertheless, internal and external reporting offices should also process anonymous reports as long as this does not impair the processing of non-anonymous reports.
 Allowing anonymous notifications makes sense from a compliance point of view.
 This optimises the company’s knowledge gain.
 Not only do anonymous whistleblowers enjoy whistle-blower protection under the HinSchG if their identity is disclosed, but employees also tend to want to report violations anonymously.

 In the opinion of the EU Commission, which expressed its opinion on this topic in the summer of 2021, a group-wide central whistleblower system at the parent company does not constitute a permissible allocation of resources.
 This means that subsidiaries that fall within the scope of application due to their number of employees must (additionally) set up their own decentralised whistleblowing system.

 The HinSchG expressly advocates a so-called “group privilege”, i.e. group-wide reporting offices remain permissible.